robertdebock/presentations/terraform-modules.md

 ## How to select

-- Version
+- Version.
-- Downloads
+- Downloads.
-- Publish date
+- Publication date.
-- Managed by
+- Managed by.
-- Examples
+- Examples.
-- CI/tests
+- CI/tests.

 ----